 Diabetes is a problem for world health.
 It is linked to a high death rate, elevated health risks, exorbitant medical expenses, and a low quality of life 1.
-In prediabetes, normal glucose metabolism gives way to Diabetes, as evidenced by impaired glucose tolerance (IGT) and impaired fasting glucose (IFG) 2.
-Many people do not realize they have prediabetes because prediabetic persons do not exhibit any of the symptoms or indicators of diabetes 3.
+In prediabetes, normal glucose metabolism gives way to Diabetes, as evidenced by impaired glucose tolerance (IGT) and impaired fasting glucose (IFG)2.
+Many people do not realize they have prediabetes because prediabetic persons do not exhibit any of the symptoms or indicators of diabetes3.
 People with prediabetes are more likely to develop Diabetes, obesity, hypertension, dyslipidaemia, cardiovascular disease, cancer, and dementia.
-Preventing and managing prediabetes lowers the chance of developing Diabetes and its associated problems4.
+Preventing and managing prediabetes lowers the chance developing Diabetes and its associated problems4.

 The World Health Organisation (WHO) reported an increase in prediabetes and diabetes prevalence worldwide in 2017.
 The survey made it clear that sedentary lifestyles, poor diets, and obesity were significant contributing factors to the rise in diabetes incidence.
 It also highlights how urgent preventive measures and better access to healthcare services are needed for people with Diabetes.
-According to the research, low- and middle-income countries are disproportionately affected by Diabetes, and these nations may have restricted access to healthcare and resources for controlling the condition 5.
-Finding the signs that might accurately forecast the onset of prediabetes is crucial; this will support better patient monitoring and intervention quality 6.
+According to the research, low- and middle-income countries are disproportionately affected by Diabetes, and these nations may have restricted access to healthcare and resources for controlling the condition5.
+Finding the signs that might accurately forecast the onset of prediabetes is crucial; this will support better patient monitoring and intervention quality

-T2DM is a chronic metabolic disease characterized by insulin resistance and hyperglycemia 7.
-T2DM is becoming more commonplace worldwide, and age-related physiological changes and lifestyle variables disproportionately impact the senior population.
-Targeted public health interventions are necessary, as evidenced by the significant rise in T2DM in older persons reported in previous studies 8-10.
+T2DM is a chronic metabolic disease characterized by insulin resistance and hyperglycemia1.
+T2DM is becoming more commonplace worldwide, and agerelated physiological changes and lifestyle variables disproportionately impact the senior population.
+Targeted public health interventions are necessary, as evidenced by the significant rise in T2DM in older persons reported in previous studies^{8-10}.

 The study's justification is the pressing need to comprehend the risk factors for T2DM in older adults to develop more potent preventative and treatment plans.
 Numerous risk factors have been identified by earlier research, such as poor diet, obesity, sedentary lifestyle, and genetic predisposition.
 Several studies have found strong correlations between these risk factors and T2DM.
-However, other investigations have produced contradictory findings, underscoring the complexity of the disease's aetiology.
-The gap was identified in the literature regarding the inconsistent results from previous studies, highlighting the need for further research to clarify the relationship between these risk factors and T2DM in the elderly population.
+However, other investigations have produced contradictory findings, underscoring the of the disease's complexity aetiology. gap was identified in the literature regarding the inconsistent results from previous studies, highlighting

+Received: 15-08-2024 Revised: 23-10-2024 Accepted: 29-10-2024 Published Online: 06-11-2024 the need for further research to clarify the relationship between these risk factors and T2DM in the elderly population.
 At 10.8%, Indonesia has one of the highest rates of Type 2 Diabetes Mellitus (T2DM) among the top 10 nations.
 The distinctive characteristics of type 2 diabetes in Indonesia are still unknown11.